Fonta1n3/FullyNoded/Readme.md

 -  If you've not been able to locate the torrc file, you might have to create the torrc file manually first.
 Do this by copying the torrc.sample -file: `cp /usr⁩/local⁩/etc⁩/tor⁩/torrc.sample /usr⁩/local⁩/etc⁩/tor⁩/torrc` and give the file it's right permission `chmod 700 /usr⁩/local⁩/etc⁩/tor⁩/torrc`
 - The torrc file should be located at `‎⁨/usr⁩/local⁩/etc⁩/tor⁩/torrc`, to edit it you can open terminal and run `sudo nano /usr⁩/local⁩/etc⁩/tor⁩/torrc`
 - Find the line that looks like: `#ControlPort 9051` and delete the `#`
+- Find the line that looks like: `#CookieAuthentication 1` and delete the `#` CookieAuthentication 1
 - Then locate the section that looks like:

 ```